mwmitchell/wire/README.md

 ##### Route identification

-First, a suitable route definition is identified by asking the following questions:
+First, a suitable route is identified by asking the following questions:

   * do all of the pre-conditions return true?
   * does the request method match?
   * does the route path match?

+If a route is not matched, then Wire applies these same rules to the next route in the sequence.
 If a route is matched, it's injected into the request map.

 ##### Handler execution

-At the end of the stack is yet another piece of middleware for handling the execution of this route called exec-matched-route.
+At the end of the stack is middleware for handling the execution of the matched route's handler function.

 Here's the basic skeleton: